julianoquites/Projects/adhd-app/README.md

 # ADHD App
 ## Thinking of a good app to help people like me who have ADHD.
-Medication list and task tracker using Pomodore for now. :)
+Medication list and task tracker using Pomodore for now :)